Skip to main content

 This returns a family, child, and an active policy with age-appropriate rules populated across the applicable rule categories for the requested strictness level, plus age_group, max_ratings, and rule_summary.
 Store the family.id and child.id for subsequent calls.

-Prefer to try this without a key first?
-The Quickstart runs the exact same call against the open sandbox — no auth — and shows the real response.
+Prefer to try this without any auth first?
+The Quickstart runs the exact same call against the open sandbox — no credential at all — and shows the real response.
+In the sandbox /setup/quick is keyless; the WorkOS session requirement above applies to production only.

 4. Connect Platforms